 The assessment presented above is based on the ICES DLS approach for category 3 stocks.
 The Icelandic autumn trawl survey (IS-SMH) was used as the index for the stock development.
-The advice is based on the ratio of the mean of the last two index values (index A) and the mean of the three preceding values (index B) multiplied by the mean catches in the last three years (but will be last year's catches from and including 2020/2021).
-The index/ratio is estimated to have decreased by 20% and thus the uncertainty cap was not applied.
+The advice is based on the ratio of the mean of the last two index values (index A) and the mean of the three preceding values (index B) multiplied by the last years advice.
+The index/ratio is estimated to have decreased by less than 20% and thus the uncertainty cap was not applied.
 The stock status relative to candidate reference points is unknown and the precautionary buffer was applied.
-The result is advice for 2019/2020 set at 483 t ((987/1226)7550.8), which is a 68% decrease from last year's advice.
-Advice
+The result is advice for 2020/2021 set at 406 t ((921/1101)438), which is a 8% decrease from last year's advice.